harishsg99/Deep-learning-for-everyone/Readme.md

-## Deep learning for everyone means any can able to build deep learning without knowing math and statistics
+## Deep learning for everyone means anyone can able to build deep learning without knowing math and statistics

 ## I ❤❤ deep learning